 Safe sex is the best sex.
 And there are a bunch of ways to protect yourself, your partner, and get a piece of that safe sex that everyone’s talking about.
 This special zone of The Playbook – the Guide for Girls – is here to give you tips on how to stay healthy.

 Feel good about taking control of your life and your choices!
-If you have questions about any of this stuff, don’t be afraid to connect – talk to a trusted adult, head to a doctor or text BrdsNBz.
+If you have questions about any of this stuff, don’t be afraid to connect – talk to a trusted adult or head to a doctor.

 Let’s get started!

 Got Questions?
 Health Pros Are Here For You